Alternative Fuels 101: What You Need to Know

 Compressed Natural Gas

-: Natural gas vehicles have similar power, acceleration and cruising speed as diesel equivalents, but the driving range is generally lower because less overall energy content can be stored in the same size tank, according to the U.S. Department of Energy
+Performance: Natural gas vehicles have similar power, acceleration and cruising speed as diesel equivalents, but the driving range is generally lower because less overall energy content can be stored in the same size tank, according to the U.S. Department of Energy.

 Emissions: Tailpipe emissions are comparable to diesel vehicles with modern emission controls, according to the Department of Energy.
 CARB gives fossil-based CNG a CI score of 79.2.

-is made from renewable resources, including used cooking oil, waste animal fats and vegetable oils.
-The fuel is made through a chemical process called transesterification in which those oils or fats are converted to what are known as fatty acid methyl esters (FAME), which is the chemical name for biodiesel.
+What it is: Biodiesel is made from renewable resources, including used cooking oil, waste animal fats and vegetable oils.
+The fuel is made through a chemical process called transesterification in which those fats, oils or greases are converted to what are known as fatty acid methyl esters (FAME), which is the chemical name for biodiesel.

 What’s needed: 100% renewable diesel and renewable diesel blended with biodiesel can be used in most diesel engines without making any modifications.

 Performance: Like biodiesel, it has higher Cetane than petroleum diesel, and it also has lower sulfur content and aromatics.
 Its Cloud Point, which is the temperature at which a fuel appears cloudy, is lower than biodiesel’s.

 Emissions: Renewable diesel is often right behind biodiesel in CARB’s CI scores.
 Its current average score is 32.1.